johnno1962/InjectionIII/README.md

 itself a data structure which must not change over injection.
 Injection also can't work out what pieces of code need to be re-executed to update the display as discussed above.
+Finally, Injection doesn't cope well with source files being added/renamed/deleted during injection.
+You will need to build and relaunch your app or even close and reopen your project to clear out old Xcode build logs.

 ### Injection of SwiftUI